pyinvoke/invoke/sites/docs/getting_started.rst

 ===============

 This document presents a whirlwind tour of Invoke's feature set.
 Please see the links throughout for detailed conceptual & API docs.
+For installation help, see the project's `installation page <http://www.pyinvoke.org/installing.html>`_.

 Defining and running task functions